Vistril/git-cheet-sheet/README.md

 Workflow

+`git init` or `git clone [github repo link]` to initialise the environment depending on your progress

-`git checkout -b [branch-name]` create a branch to work on the current assignment
+`git checkout -b [branch-name]` create a branch to work on the current assignment (if you don't want to make changes on the MASTER branch)

-Do the work
+Once edited your file;

 `git status` changed files will appear in red